-The Corporation's 2013 Note was redeemed during fiscal year 2021 and there was no debt outstanding as of June 30, 2021.
-The Education Loan Backed Notes represented taxable debt and were rated AAA by Fitch and AA by S&P Global Ratings.
+The Corporation's 2013 Note was redeemed during fiscal year 2021 and there was no debt outstanding as of June 30, 2022.
+Previously, the Education Loan Backed Notes represented taxable debt and were rated AAA by Fitch and AA by S&P Global Ratings.